citp/privacy-policy-historical/a/ad/adr/adready.com.md

-> *The following text is extracted and transformed from the adready.com privacy policy that was archived on 2013-11-28.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20131128180207id_/http%3A//www.adready.com/site/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the adready.com privacy policy that was archived on 2014-06-19.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20140619104753id_/http%3A//www.adready.com/site/privacy-policy) for the most accurate reproduction.*

-# Privacy Policy - AdReady, A Division Of CPXi
+# AdReady – Privacy Policy

 ## Introduction